lmc297/BTyper/README.md

   <a href="https://www.python.org/downloads/"> Python v.
 2.7</a>

   <a href="http://biopython.org/DIST/docs/install/Installation.html"> Biopython v.
-1.6.9</a>
+1.69 - 1.73</a> (note that Biopython v.
+1.74 is NOT compatible with BTyper)

-  <a href="https://github.com/Homebrew/homebrew-science/blob/master/blast.rb">BLAST+ v.
+  <a href="https://github.com/Homebrew/homebrew-core/blob/master/Formula/blast.rb">BLAST+ v.
 2.4.0 or higher</a>

-  <a href="https://github.com/Homebrew/homebrew-science/blob/master/spades.rb">SPAdes v.
+  <a href="https://github.com/Homebrew/homebrew-core/blob/master/Formula/spades.rb">SPAdes v.
 3.9.0 or higher</a>

   <a href="https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation">SRA toolkit v.
 2.8.0 or higher</a>